How Specimen Tracking Software Improves Efficiency and Reduces the Chance for Diagnostic Errors

 Alarmingly, the CDC also estimates that somewhere between 40,000 and 80,000 deaths occur annually from preventable diagnostic errors.
 A recent Johns Hopkins study goes even further, suggesting that the way the CDC collects its data is inaccurate and that medical errors are the third leading cause of death in the U.S., with more than 250,000 of these deaths occurring annually.

-Manual Specimen Collection and Tracking
+Make Manual Collection and Sample Tracking a Thing of the Past

 “We help labs make sure that every specimen is tracked, and every step and every specimen scan is an extra validation point, ensuring that nothing can fall through the cracks,” said Avunjian.
 “Because the platform is built on real-time queues, technicians can quickly identify any specimen that has remained in a queue where it should not be.
-Additionally, each specimen turnaround time is tracked and the system automatically changes the color of the case to bring attention to the tech of a potential error.”
+Additionally, each specimen turnaround time is tracked and the lab sample management system automatically changes the color of the case to bring attention to the tech of a potential error.”

 “It’s easy to try and blame mistakes on overburdened lab technicians or management,” continued Avunjian.
 “Most laboratories operate with the greatest of care, going to extreme lengths to check details over and over.
 But there can be eight or more separate steps in the testing process, and when you do each step manually, especially in high-throughput labs, human errors are unfortunately inevitable.”

 Other Challenges Associated with Manual Collection and Sample Tracking